baturalpguven/Neural-Network-From-Scratch-Image-Classifier-for-CIFAR10-and-MNISET/README.md

 $$w_{t+1}= w_t - \frac{\eta}{\sqrt{\hat{v}_t + \epsilon}}\hat{m}_t$$

-All these improvements applied to the model to achieve stability, faster convergences with faster time.
+All these improvements are applied to the model to achieve stability, and faster convergences in a shorter time.

 # Results

-The proposed method got an accuracy of %67 on MNISET dataset in 2400 epoch, and confusion matrix as well as ROC graphs indicates that Neural network can solve MNISET dataset to a certain extent.
-Implementing regularization, ADAM and PCA significantly improved model via reducing its complexity and forcing network to get into a better point on bias variance trade off.
+The proposed method got an accuracy of %67 on the <a href="https://github.com/wouterkool/MNISET"> MNISET </a> dataset in 2400 epochs, and the confusion matrix, as well as ROC graphs, indicates that the Neural network can solve the <a href="https://github.com/wouterkool/MNISET"> MNISET </a> dataset to a certain extent.
+Implementing regularization, ADAM and PCA significantly improved the model by reducing its complexity and forcing the network to get to a better point on bias-variance trade-off.
-Resultant graph for MNISET can be seen in the following graphs:
+Resultant graph for <a href="https://github.com/wouterkool/MNISET"> MNISET </a> can be seen in the following graphs:

 ## Results CIFAR-10